nodirshox/upwork-notify-bot/README.md

 ## Simple telegram bot which takes latest Upwork jobs from your RSS, and push to Telegram channel

+1. Create MongoDB, put link to .env

-1. Create Telegram bot, save a token to .env
+2. Create Telegram bot, save a token to .env

-2. Create private/public channel, save Telegram ID to .env (*if channel is private add -100 from id)
+3. Create private/public channel, save Telegram ID to .env (*if channel is private add -100 from id)

-3. Add your bot to channel and make it admin/give send message access
+4. Add your bot to channel and make it admin/give send message access

-4. Sign in your Upwork, go to 'Find Work' section, and press three dot(...) button from right, and select RSS
+5. Sign in your Upwork, go to 'Find Work' section, and press three dot(...) button from right, and select RSS

-5. Copy RSS link, and put .env
+6. Copy RSS link, and put .env
 ```
 3 type of alerts: